AnzeMarinko/Civilizacije/README.md

 * **Model 2:** We collect together some variables from first model so we have only two random variables,
-* **Model 3:** We add a possibility of spreading to other planets to first model.
+* **Model 3:** We add a possibility of spreading to other planets for the first model,
-* **Model 4:** Rare Earth Theory
+* **Model 4:** Rare Earth Theory equation included,
-* **Model 5:** Interpolation of previous models to fill holes (only in logarithmic scale, take two random generated histograms)
+* **Model 5:** Interpolation of previous models to fill holes (only in logarithmic scale, take combination of two random generated histograms).

 #### Save collected data for further analysis